nickbnf/glogg/website/content/_index.md

 ## Faster log explorer

-_klogg_ is a multi-platform GUI application to search through all kinds of text log files using regular expressions.
-It is fork of [glogg project](https://glogg.bonnefon.org/) created by [Nicolas Bonnefon](https://github.com/nickbnf).
+_klogg_ is an open source multi-platform GUI application to search through all kinds of text log files using regular expressions.
+It has started as fork of [glogg project](https://glogg.bonnefon.org/) created by [Nicolas Bonnefon](https://github.com/nickbnf), and has evolved into a separate project with a lot of new features and improvements.

 _klogg_ is designed to:

- - be fast
+ - be very fast
  - handle huge log files
  - provide a clear view of the matches even in heavily cluttered files.